MLZ is a cooperation between:

 Insrumentscheme STRESS-SPEC Insrumentscheme STRESS-SPEC

-STRESS-SPEC, the materials science diffractometer is located at the thermal beam port SR-3 of the FRM II and can easily be configured either for texture analysis or strain measurements.
+STRESS-SPEC, the materials science diffractometer, is located at the thermal beam tube SR-3 and can easily be configured either for texture analysis or strain measurements.

 Residual stress analysis [1]